25+ Fall Vegetables and Their Benefits (Plus How to Use Them)

 2. Sweet potatoes

-Much like the popular fall fruit pumpkin, sweet potatoes are very high in vitamin A plus vitamin C. They provide natural carbs and sugar, which the body uses for energy, plus potassium ands fiber, which support digestion and heart health.
+Much like the popular fall fruit pumpkin (which is usually thought of as a vegetable), sweet potatoes are very high in vitamin A plus vitamin C. They provide natural carbs and sugar, which the body uses for energy, plus potassium and fiber, which support digestion and heart health.

 Ad